pattarai/elevate-cms/README.md

 ### Demo

 The demo is available at https://demo.vercel.events.
-The data recorded or used on the demo may be removed by Vercel at any point.
+The data recorded or used on the demo may be removed by Pattarai at any point.